-Teaching on this degree is structured into lectures, where all students are taught together, seminars which have smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars which have smaller groups, and tutorials which typically have no more than 10 students in the first year.

-If you are studying Media and Communication as a Single Honours degree, in your first year of study there are approximately 12 teaching hours per week, which reduces to approximately 10 teaching hours in your second and third years.
-If you are studying Media and Communication as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours per week, which reduces to approximately 5 teaching hours in your second and third years.
-(You will have an equivalent number of contact hours in the other Subject in your Combination.)
+In your first year of study there are approximately 6 teaching hours per week, which reduce to approximately 5 teaching hours in your second and third years.
+(You will have an equivalent number of contact hours in the other subject in your combination.)

 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.